anesquivel/anesquivel/README.md

 ###  WELCOME TO MY GITHUB PROFILE 🙌🏻:

 Hi, I’m @anesquivel 😌, better known as Andy!
-I'm a curious girl from Mexico🇲🇽 working hard everyday to archieve her dreams!
+I'm a curious girl from Mexico🇲🇽 working hard everyday to archieve my dreams!
+And also, but no less important...
-I'm a Software Developer
+I'm a Software Developer !!!

 - :telescope: I’m working as a Software Engineer and contributing to BFB for building web applications.